Aakira14/Gymrat/README.md

 ![Demo](assets/demo1.gif)

-## You will full Demo video in assest section
+## You will get full Demo video in assest section